Experimenting With Practical Leadership Development - 'Leadership Step by Step' Exercise 1

 An essay on leadership and why we need to try something different to become better at it.

 This essay is the first exercise on the 'Leadership Step by Step' book.
 It challenges the reader to write a personal essay on leadership and reflect on why follow the course exercises.
 Also, it's a way to keep me accountable and follow through with it.
+I've written more about the lessons I learned from this book here.

 If you want to be the best leader you can be you have to do something about it.
 I mean taking action and produce change somewhere, for the better, as leaders do.
 It should not surprise anyone that to become a better leader you have to practice leading, even if it's just yourself for starters.